 Summer in South Africa

-Summer months are winter for South Africa.
-Winter weather is unpredictable and varies wildly depending on where you're visiting.
-For example, Cape Town and Durban can experience temperature variations of nearly 20 degrees.
+The summer months in Africa (which span June through August) bring about unpredictable weather that can vary wildly depending on where you're visiting.
+For example, Cape Town and Durban can experience temperature variations of nearly 20 degrees Fahrenheit.
 Snow is common in the mountains.
 If you're hoping to see whales, the summer months are the best time to do so.

 What to Pack: Winter in South Africa is usually mild, but you should still pack long-sleeved shirts, sweaters, a jacket, and a good raincoat, especially if you're visiting wetter coastal cities.